FPGAwars/apio/COMMANDS.md

   The command 'apio format' formats Verilog source files to ensure consistency and style without altering their semantics.
-The command accepts the names of pecific source files to format or formats all project source files by default.
+The command accepts the names of specific source files to format or formats all project source files by default.

   Examples:
-    apio format                    # Format all source files. apio format -v                 # Same but with verbose output. apio format main.v main_tb.v   # Format the two tiven files.
+    apio format                    # Format all source files. apio format -v                 # Same but with verbose output. apio format main.v main_tb.v   # Format the two files.

   The format command utilizes the format tool from the Verible project, which can be configured by setting its flags in the apio.ini project